Helping the carer too

 But if you’re concerned you need something to show that the person you’re looking after needs you with them, we can let you have a letter ‘Someone Depends on Me’ confirming your role as a carer.
 It’s easy (and free) to register with us here – and we can help you in other ways too.

 Find out more about the East Surrey Hospital’s support for carers on the hospital’s website here.

 East Surrey Hospital serves patients from Surrey and Sussex.
 If you are a carer living in Surrey, Katie can help you.
 For carers living in West Sussex, go to Carers Support West Sussex.

 Where to take a break at East Surrey Hospital

 - Three Arches Restaurant First floor, orange zone

 - W H Smith with M&S Food to Go Ground floor, main entrance

-Find out more about getting around the hospital, maps, visiting and useful services on the hospital’s website here.
+Find all the details on the hospital’s website here.